 These colors would feel out of place in the North, but for Florida (and perhaps the Carribbean, in a pinch) it’s a set of colors worth having.

-Of course, if you’re painting an urban landscape, it doesn’t matter nearly as much where you are on the globe.
+Of course, if you’re painting in a more urban environment, it doesn’t matter nearly as much where you are on the globe.

-Urban scenes often demand a grayed-out palette because of industrial smoke, pollution, dust from traffic and the endless dirt circulated from human activity.
-There may be some artificially bright elements in a city street – like people’s clothing and signs on buildings—yet the signs rarely stay clean and all of the light is at least somewhat neutralized by the dust and smog in the air.
+City scenes often demand a grayed-out palette because of industrial smoke, pollution, dust from traffic and the endless dirt circulated from human activity.
+There may be some artificially bright elements in a city street – like people’s clothing, taxi cabs, and signs on buildings—yet the signs rarely stay clean and all of the light is at least somewhat neutralized by the dust and smog in the air.